babshow/Learn-From-My-SQL-Tutorial---Beginer-to-Master--Series/README.md

-I am currently working on this tutorial step by step.
+I am currently working on this lesson step by step.
 Although I am busy with other commitments, I am putting in time to update each section gradually.
 My goal is to make this a complete, beginner-friendly SQL learning resource that you can follow at your own pace.
 Please feel free to check back regularly, I will continue releasing new lessons, exercises, and datasets until the full tutorial is complete.